← Back to projects

 Software & AI Integration

 A Python backend ties the system together — integrating the Gemini API for intelligent decision-making on when conditions warrant dispensing, and ElevenLabs for voice alerts.
+Rather than triggering on a simple temperature threshold, the Gemini integration allows the system to reason over multiple weather signals simultaneously, making smarter dispensing decisions that account for forecast confidence, precipitation type, and timing.
 The result is a system that thinks, speaks, and acts on its own.

 User Interface